-The Master of Science in Computer Science graduate program offers coursework across a broad spectrum of theoretical and applied computer science, combined with research opportunities in nearly all areas of the field.
+The Master of Science in Computer Science (MSCS) graduate program offers coursework across a broad spectrum of theoretical and applied computer science, combined with research opportunities in nearly all areas of the field.

-The degree has three tracks: Plan A, a thesis-based degree; Plan B, a project-based degree; and Plan C, a course-work-only degree.
-Students completing all coursework for the MSCS through UNITE typically opt for the Plan C Coursework only option.
-Each track has a separate set of requirements though the general structure remains the same.
+The degree has three tracks: Plan A, a thesis-based degree; Plan B, a project-based degree; and Plan C, a coursework-only degree.
+Students completing all coursework for the MSCS through UNITE typically opt for the Plan C Coursework-Only option.
+Each track has a separate set of requirements, though the general structure remains the same.

 To read more about the different tracks, visit the program website.

 Online courses for this program are offered through the College of Science and Engineering’s UNITE Distributed Learning office.
 Please note that synchronous events (exams, quizzes, presentations) may be required, depending on course or instructor.

 UNITE Student and Faculty Engagement office will coordinate and verify local proctors for exams and quizzes for students so that students do not travel to campus.
 UNITE staff will also work with students when synchronous presentations are required.